estuary/flow/site/docs/concepts/tests.md

 The following tips can aid in testing large or complex derivations.

-### Testing Reductions
+### Testing reductions

 Reduction annotations are expressive and powerful, and their use should thus be tested thoroughly.
 An easy way to test reduction annotations on captured collections is to write a two-step test that ingests multiple documents with the same key and then verifies the result.
 For example, the following test might be used to verify the behavior of a simple `sum` reduction:

 ```yaml
 tests: